Accelerating non-LTE synthesis and inversions with graph networks: Bypassing the non-LTE problem with graph networks

-The positive term accounts for the direct absorption from the lower to the upper level and the negative term accounts for the stimulated emission from the upper to the lower level.
-Likewise, the emissivity is given by:
+The positive term in the opacity accounts for the direct absorption from the lower to the upper level and the negative term accounts for the stimulated emission from the upper to the lower level.
+The total emissivity and opacity for a given frequency is obtained by adding together all sources.
+The expression for the $U$ and $V$ terms are the following: